-Make sure you only access sensitive data on a device you trust.
+Make sure you only access sensitive data like your card details on a device you trust.
 Don’t shop on public devices (such as in an internet café), or on other public networks.
 If you have your own wireless network, encrypt it to ensure that others can’t access your personal information.

 3. Get anti-virus software

-As well as protecting your devices using anti-virus software, you should also be aware of potential email scams, and how to avoid them.
+You should also be aware of potential email scams and how to avoid them.
 For example, if you receive an email from your bank asking you to input personal information, call them on a telephone number detailed on your latest bank statement.
 This will give you confidence that the information you’re being asked for is legitimate.
 Never input any personal data, or click on any web links, unless you’ve first verified the source.

 4. Use retailers that are familiar to you